petr-kalinin/progtexts2/python_basics_en/0_quick_start.rst

 9. It will be output on a separate line, because each ``print`` instruction outputs one line.
 Note again that the instruction arguments are separated by commas.

-You can also, as we saw earlier, mix text (in quotes) and expressions:
+You can also, as we saw earlier, mix text (in quotes) and arithmetic expressions:
 ::

     print("Two by two is", 2 * 2, ".")